infinityworks/kubehack/README.md

 * Open the Google Cloud Console, navigate to your cluster in the Container Engine, click the checkbox and then the 'Connect' button that appears.
 This should then prompt you with a command to configure kubectl with your cluster.
 (It should look something like `gcloud container clusters get-credentials cluster-1 \
     --zone europe-west1-c --project <project_id>`)
 * Run `kubectl proxy`, then navigate to http://127.0.0.1:8001/ui to see the Kubernetes dashboard.

+## The Application

+So you've setup your lovely cluster and you're happy that it's stable.
+Unfortunately for you, you've just been informed that some pesky developers have built an application that they're confident is in full working order and ready for deployment.
+Your manager has assigned the task of doing so to you, and he wants you to use your lovely new Kubernetes cluster.
+It's a simple chat application called Kubechat where like-minded individuals can get together online to discuss their favourite topics like trainspotting or watching Scrap Heap Challenge reruns on Dave.

+### V1

+* image: `infinityworks/kubechat:v1`

+In proper agile fashion, this is the barebones application with nothing in it, so we can test that our deployment works correctly.

+### V2

+* image: `infinityworks/kubechat:v2`

+We have some socket.io stuff going on here to have real-time chat between the server and client now.
+It only works for localhost and how do we make it stateless?